stephenjlovell/parse_caml/readme.md

 | sort_by: {field: "name", asc: true} | Use this option to sort the query by the specified field and order.
 Default order is Ascending. |
 | row_limit: 10000 | Use this option to specify a maximum number of data rows to be returned by the query. |

+These arguments are optional and may be omitted.

 ### Example Query

     WHERE (Status<>"Completed" AND Status<>"Cancelled" AND Status<>"Pending Approval")